FoldingCommunity/fah-client-documentation/docs/source/linux/installation_linux.rst

 Overview
 --------

 This section describes the recommended method for installing the V7 FAH software for an individual client slot using a software package in Linux.
 A first time installation is assumed.
-And unless otherwised noted, the default setting for each option is the recommended setting.
+Unless otherwised noted, the default setting for each option is the recommended setting.

 Requirements